 The odd scene around her and quick change of pace may have been enough to blind Nan’s stomach before, but at the mention of food, it cried out in realization that it was empty.
 Completely empty.
 Mouthland experienced a flood of record proportions.

 “Sit tight, I’ll see what I can do.”
 Izusa gave Nan a light pat on the head.

-Food, Nan supposed, was universal.
+Certain foods, Nan supposed, were cross universal constants.
 There were only so many ways one could cut, cook and display products.
-If one civilization was similar enough to the next, then a translation thingy, spell or not, wouldn’t really have trouble lining up one thing to its analogue.
-Or she
+Still, she wondered how the translation spell lined up one thing to its analogue.

-‘Oh.
-That’s probably the translation spell.
-Think of something else, anything else.’
-Nan kicked her leg out, wincing as it went too far, jarring her ankle against the chair in front of her.
+Rather than give in to the urge to poke at the only thing allowing her to understand the local language, Nan kicked her leg out.
+It went too far, jarring her ankle against the chair in front of her.
 She winced.
-Fine, something that wasn’t physical then.
+Fine, a distraction that wasn’t physical then.
 She valued her bones more than her ability to hold on to a spell that could be redone.

 She occupied her senses with the varied signatures around her, feeling out Izusa’s weaving through the others.
 It wasn’t hard.
 Everyone else was a light breeze.
 The only ones that came to even a close comparison was her own and… Nan frowned.

 There was another raised platform diagonally aligned to their own.
 It held a white-haired woman with glasses and long curly horns that rimmed floppy ears.
 She had her nose buried in a green book, a steaming mug laid untouched at her side.
 Her whym was odd.
 Not as big as Izusa’s signature but denser by a wide margin.
 If Izusa’s was a twister spread freely about a space a little larger than her body, than hers held the same severity shoved into a thumb-sized vial.
 Nan ‘reached’ towards it like a child discovering a rare letter in a bowl of alphabet soup.